4 Tips to Save Time on Your Wedding Day

 2) Limit the number of Wedding Day Locations

-In short, fewer locations = less travel time & more photo time!
+Fewer locations = less travel time & more photo time!

 3) Group reception activities together